MarcoFurlan99/Marco_code_final/README.md

 - **UNet**: UNet code.

+- ***example.ipynb***: notebook with example of use of all codes.

-In the folders README files with details.
+In the folders README.md files with details.